 Many households can meet their need for a new or larger house by extending the home they occupy.
 Permitted Development rights allow householders to extend their homes within certain limits.
-Additionally the ADNP will allow extensions beyond these limits that are in keeping with the scale and design of the original house, respect the street scene, respect the living conditions of neighbours and take the opportunity to improve the energy efficiency of the whole property.
+Additionally the ADNP will allow extensions beyond these limits that are in keeping with the scale and design of the original house, respect the street scene and respect the living conditions of neighbours.

 In Alnwick, as elsewhere, there are cases where the existing stock is under-occupied as a result of the household reducing in size - for example elderly households continuing to occupy large family housing.
 However more seriously in Alnwick there is a problem of properties being deliberately left vacant.
-A certain level of vacancy is necessary for the housing market to operate but in Alnwick in 2012 there were 157 vacant units - a rate of over 4%.
-When second and holidav homes are taken into account on top there starts to be a significant amount of the existing stock that is either unused or underused.
 Stock that is held vacant is often in poorer condition and in need of refurbishment particularly in respect of its energy efficiency.